-Available only from Hammacher Schlemmer, and recommended to athletes by Dr Scott Palmer, professional sports team physician, this is the enhanced CBD cream that contains 1,200 mg of the CBDa-rich compound Chylobinoid—nearly double the amount in our own High Potency CBDa Cream.
-Dr. Palmer favors Chylobinoid for soothing sore muscles and stiff and tender joints before or after exercise, as well as for providing temporary relief from backaches, arthritis, and tendonitis, because “it more selectively and robustly reduces pain and inflammation and penetrates deeper into the tissue”, this is the topical cream that contains 1,200 mg of the CBDa-rich compound Chylobinoid.
-This exclusive compound is created from 100% US produced hemp through a proprietary extraction and filtering process and is infused with magnesium for superior topical absorption to deliver greater and more consistent full spectrum pain relief.
+Available only from Hammacher Schlemmer, and recommended to athletes by Dr. Scott Palmer, professional sports team physician, because “it more selectively and robustly reduces pain and inflammation and penetrates deeper into the tissue”, this is the topical cream that contains 1,200 mg of the CBDa-rich compound Chylobinoid.
+This exclusive compound is created from 100% US produced hemp through a proprietary extraction and filtering process and is infused with Magnesium for superior absorption to deliver greater and more consistent pain relief.
 Scott Douglass, author of The Athletes Guide to CBD, opined that “Within two days of applying the Chylobinoid cream I began to notice significant improvement, and within a week the stiffness and tenderness was gone”.
-This non-prescription, naturally produced CBDa cream possesses deep and unique analgesic properties, contains 0.4% menthol and applies easily without leaving a greasy residue.
+This non-prescription based CBDa cream offers the proven pain relief of 0.4% menthol and applies easily without leaving a greasy residue.
 Available in soothing lavender or unscented for those who prefer fragrance free products.
 Best when stored at room temperature of 68-72 degrees.
 Due to natural color differences in hemp seed harvests, the color of our CBDa cream may vary.
 One ounce jar.

-This item may not be sold in Canada or the following states:
+This item may not be sold in CANADA and the following U.S. states:

 I just applied the CBDa cream.
 How soon will I feel relief and how long will it last?

 Typically, you should begin feeling relief in 5-15 minutes and it should last for 4-8 hours.
 Your results may vary depending on several factors, such as the origin of the pain, its general location, and if you are engaging in any activity that aggravates the condition.

 Although the cream can be applied as needed, most people find that 2-4 applications a day provides effective management of chronic pain.